dddrrreee/cs240lx-23spr/labs/11-i2s-microphone/README.md

     not the clock speed of the ARM!) needed for the operation to occur.

-  - (p 125): the PCM registers start at 0x7e203000 and are given in the table at the bottom of the page.
+  - (p 125): the PCM registers start at 0x7e203000 (so for us:
+    0x20203000) and are given in the table at the bottom of the page.
     They at increasing word offsets.

 For receiving mic data, the key bits of the CS_A register: